Tien96ng/treats-tracker/README.md

 > Repository:
 1. In your terminal of choice or [GitHub's Desktop Application](https://desktop.github.com/) , clone the above repository from Github.
 For further explanation on how to clone this repository, please visit [GitHub's Documentation](https://docs.github.com/en/github/using-git/which-remote-url-should-i-use).
 2. Ensure you are running .NET Core SDK by using the command dotnet --version in your terminal.
 If a version number is not presented, please visit [this download page for .NET 5 and install the applicable software for your OS](https://dotnet.microsoft.com/download/dotnet/5.0).
-3. Once you verify you are running a .NET 5, navigate in your terminal to Recipe directory within the Recipe-box directory you just cloned.
+3. Once you verify you are running a .NET 5, navigate in your terminal to Treat Tracker directory within the treats-tracker directory you just cloned.
 Once there, run "dotnet build" in your terminal to build application within directory.
 4. In your terminal, while still in Recipe directory, run "dotnet restore."
 5. You will require a text or code editor to complete the following steps.
 [VS Code is recommended](https://code.visualstudio.com/)